Low-voltage electron microscope: Limitations

-Currently available low voltage microscopes are only able to obtain resolutions of 1.0–3 nanometers.
+Currently available low voltage microscopes are only able to obtain resolutions of 1–3 nanometers (nm).
 While this is well beyond resolutions possible from optical (light) microscopes, they are not yet able to compete with the atomic resolution obtainable from conventional (higher voltage) electron microscopes.

 Low voltage limits the maximum thickness of samples which can be studied in the TEM or STEM mode.
-Whereas it is about 50-90 nm in conventional TEM, it decreases to around 20–65 nanometers for LVEM @ 5 kV.
-However, thicknesses of the order of 20 nm or less are required to attain the maximal resolution in the TEM and STEM modes 5 kV..
+Whereas it is about 50–90 nm in conventional TEM, it decreases to around 20–65 nm for LVEM at 5 kV.
+However, thicknesses of the order of 20 nm or less are required to attain the maximal resolution in the TEM and STEM modes 5 kV.
 These thickness are sometimes achievable with the use of an ultramicrotome.

 in 2015 these limitations were overcome with a 25 kV low voltage electron microscope that can produce high quality results with thin sectioned samples up to around 100 nm+.